DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

     - **Converged protocols**: merged specialty or proprietary with standard protocols, such as those from the TCP/IP suite
         - converged protocols provide the ability to use existing TCP/IP supporting network infrastructure to host special or proprietary services without the need to deploy different hardware
     - Examples of converged protocols:
-        - **Storage Area Network (SAN)**: a secondary network (distinct from the primary network) used to consolidate/manage various storage devices into single network-accessible storage
+        - 🔴**Storage Area Network (SAN)**: a secondary network (distinct from the primary network) used to consolidate/manage various storage devices into single network-accessible storage
            -  In some instances, a SAN may implement deduplication in order to save space by not retaining multiple copies of the same file.
 However, this can sometimes result in data loss if the one retained original is corrupted.
            -  ✏️Deduplication replaces multiple copies of a file with a pointer to one copy.
 If the one remaining file is damaged, then all of the linked copies are damaged or inaccessible as well.
            -  Deduplication: is particularly effective when an organization is dealing with a large amount of redundant data, as it ensures that only unique instances of data are stored, thereby optimizing storage utilization and improving overall efficiency.
            -  Compression: While compression reduces the size of data, it does not specifically address the problem of redundant data.
 Compression can help save space but may not be as effective in cases where the primary issue is data redundancy.
            -  Caching: Caching improves performance by temporarily storing frequently accessed data in a faster storage medium, but it does not address storage issues related to redundant data.
 It’s more about speeding up access rather than optimizing storage space.
-        - **Fibre Channel over Ethernet (FCoE)**: operating at 🧠Data Link Layer (layer 2), Fibre Channel is a network data-storage solution (SAN or network-attached storage (NAS)) that allows for high-speed file transfers of (up to) 🧠128 Gbps
+        - 🔴**Fibre Channel over Ethernet (FCoE)**: operating at 🧠Data Link Layer (layer 2), Fibre Channel is a network data-storage solution (SAN or network-attached storage (NAS)) that allows for high-speed file transfers of (up to) 🧠128 Gbps
         - designed to be operated over fiber-optic cables support for copper cables was added later to offer less expensive options.
 Fibre Channel typically requires its own dedicated infrastructure (separate cables).
 However, Fibre Channel over Ethernet (FCoE) can be used to support it over the existing network infrastructure.
             - FCoE can be used over existing network infrastructure
             - FCoE typically requires 🧠10 Gbps Ethernet in order to support the Fibre Channel protocol.
             - FCoE used to encapsulate Fibre Channel over Ethernet networks
             - with this technology, FCoE operates at Layer 2, but the Fibre Channel operates as a Network layer (OSI layer 3) protocol, replacing IP as the payload of a standard Ethernet network.
 So FCoE often relies on an underlying Layer 3 infrastructure (such as IP) to handle network routing and management tasks.
-        - **Internet Small Computer Sysetms Interface (iSCSI)**: operating at 🧠Network Layer (OSI layer 3), iSCSI is a network storage standard based on IP, used to enable location-independent file storage, transmission, and retrieval over LAN, WAN, or public internet connections.
+        - 🔴**Internet Small Computer Sysetms Interface (iSCSI)**: operating at 🧠Network Layer (OSI layer 3), iSCSI is a network storage standard based on IP, used to enable location-independent file storage, transmission, and retrieval over LAN, WAN, or public internet connections.
 It encapsulates SCSI commands and responses within TCP/IP packets, which means it operates over IP networks at the transport layer (Layer 4) but leverages the network's Layer 3 capabilities for addressing and routing.
-        - **Multiprotocol Label Switching (MPLS)**: a WAN protocol that operates at both layer 2 and 3 and does label switching; MPLS is a high-throughput/high-performance network technology that directs data across a network based on 🧠short path labels rather than longer network addresses.
+        - 🔴**Multiprotocol Label Switching (MPLS)**: a WAN protocol that operates at both layer 2 and 3 and does label switching; MPLS is a high-throughput/high-performance network technology that directs data across a network based on 🧠short path labels rather than longer network addresses.
 It requires the first router in the path to determine the full path the packet will travel, removing the need for other routers in the path to make independent determinations.
-        - **Voice over Internet Protocol (VoIP)**: a tunneling mechanism that encapsulates audio, video, and other data into IP packets to support voice calls and multimedia collab
+        - 🔴**Voice over Internet Protocol (VoIP)**: a tunneling mechanism that encapsulates audio, video, and other data into IP packets to support voice calls and multimedia collab
             - VoIP is considered a converged protocol because it combines audio and video encapsulation technology (operating as application layer protocols) with the protocol stack of TCP/IP
-        - **Infini Band Over Ethernet**: a network protocol that allows remote direct memory access (RDMA) over ethernet network.
+        - 🔴**Infini Band Over Ethernet**: a network protocol that allows remote direct memory access (RDMA) over ethernet network.
 It is a low-latency high throughput networking technology commonly used in high-performance computing (HPC), data centers, and enterprise environments.
 Supports speeds of up to 🧠200Gbps per link.
-        - **Compute Express Link (CXL)**: is an open standard interconnect designed to improve communication between CPUs and other high-speed devices such as accelerators, memory expanders, and smart I/O devices.
+        - 🔴**Compute Express Link (CXL)**: is an open standard interconnect designed to improve communication between CPUs and other high-speed devices such as accelerators, memory expanders, and smart I/O devices.
 It is used for high-speed, high-capacity CPU-to-Device and CPU-to-Memory connections.

 - 4.1.6 Micro-segmentation:
 - **Micro-Segmentation**: involves creating fine-grained, policy-driven segments that can isolate individual workloads or devices.
 It takes the concept of logical segmentation to a more granular level.
 The small segments contain specific workload or functionally similar or identical nodes.
 It limits scope of breach and lateral movement.
 Cisco Trsutsec is an example of Micro segmentation.